Samasaur1/danger-swift-testing/README.md

 Testing danger-swift in a Swift project

-Since August 18, 2019, it also tests GitHub actions during the closed beta.
+Since August 18, 2019, it also tests GitHub actions during the beta.
+They even look like they will work!

-It may no longer be a closed beta, and it may now work